Foreign travel advice

 Swimming safety

-Rip currents are the main surf hazard for all beach users.
-They can occur at any beach, and can sweep even the strongest swimmer out to sea.
+Rip currents are the main hazard for all swimmers and surfers.
+They can happen at any beach and can sweep even the strongest swimmer out to sea.

-Take precautions and follow the local guidance on swim safety and the guidance on beach safety from Surf Life Saving Australia.
+Follow guidance on beach safety in Australia and tips from Surf Life Saving Australia.

-Rivers and pools can be subject to sudden flash flooding as a result of heavy rain elsewhere in the area.
-There have been cases of British nationals being injured by diving into water that was too shallow.
+British nationals have been injured diving into water that was too shallow.
 Make sure there is sufficient depth of water before diving, and always follow warning signs.

-Snorkelling accidents can occur and have sometimes been fatal.
+Snorkelling accidents can happen and have sometimes been fatal.

-You need by law to complete a medical declaration for resort diving or snorkelling.
+You are required by law to complete a medical declaration for diving or snorkelling at a resort.
 For your own health and safety, you must be truthful about any medical conditions you have.

 Transport risks